DianaDemska/EpicChessMoments/README.md

-Project reqiures API keys in files
+Project reqiures API keys in files .env: DEVELOPER_KEY for YouTube.
+API_TOKEN for Lichess.

 To make a container use this comands